AplaProject/apla-docs-en/source/reference/platform-parameters.rst

 default_ecosystem_menu
 ----------------------

-    Source code of the default ecosystem menu.
+    Source code of the default menu for a new ecosystem.

 .. _default_ecosystem_page: